 Wedding Photography Tips – Making the most of bridal prep

-Choose the best natural light
+North Wales Wedding Photographer – choosing the best natural light

-I think we can safely assume that on the morning of your wedding all of your amazing wedding plans have actually been put into place.
+I think we can safely assume that on the morning of your wedding day all of your amazing wedding plans have actually been put into place.
 So relax!
-Apparently it’s good luck if something goes wrong on your wedding day so if that happens – just roll with it.
-But nothing says Bridezilla more than a stressed out, highly strung & tense looking bride on her wedding morning though.
-The camera loves a relaxed, extremely excited, a little bit nervous but overall really happy bride.
+Apparently, it’s good luck if something goes wrong on your wedding day so if that happens – just roll with it.
+Nothing says bridezilla more than a stressed out, highly strung & tense-looking bride on her wedding morning though.
+The camera loves a relaxed, extremely excited, slightly nervous but overall really happy bride.

-Leave yourself enough time
+Leave yourself enough time!

 The morning of your wedding will be super exciting.
-You probably won’t sleep much the night before and more often than not, especially if you have a large bridal party, it’s quite an early start to your perfect day.
+You probably won’t sleep much the night before.
+And more often than not, especially if you have a large bridal party, it’s quite an early start to your perfect day.
 A lot of brides are super calm to start off with then get more and more nervous as time goes by.
 Most underestimate just how long it can take to put a wedding dress on.
 Especially if there are 6 or more of you getting dressed at the same time and your dress has super intricate details like millions of tiiiiiny buttons that need doing up.
-If you’re a super organised person just add 5 – 10 minutes to your timeline at the end of getting dressed and we’ll get some shots of you fully dressed in as well.
-Let’s call it the calm before the storm 🙂 Top Tip No. 4: leave yourself enough time to get dressed
+Top tip: have a crochet hook or something similar handy to help with the buttons.